 - In mathematics we teach Pre-Algebra through Trigonometry, with students placed in the class that is best suited to their strengths.

 - Students study Physical Science, along with Astronomy and Biology.

 - History includes detailed analysis of United States History, World Cultures, and culminates in Western Civilization.
 Interdisciplinary units are often taught across the curriculum.

 - Spanish and Latin are offered, and two-thirds of our students take both languages.
-Younger students (beginners through 6th grade) will take Spanish, which will continue even when they are in the Upper School.

 - Electives give students the chance to pursue their own interests – be it film, art, debate, computer programming classes, or athletics.

 There’s plenty of evidence for the fact that our program works.
 For example, our students are able to thrive at the most challenging high schools in the nation.
 Recent graduates are currently making their mark at Concord Academy, Dana Hall School, Emma Willard School, Miss Hall’s School, Northfield Mount Hermon, Putney School, and St. Mark’s School.
 Our Upper School students have also earned honors in the Dorothy Sarnoff speaking competition every year they’ve participated.